spotinst/help/src/docs/eco/tutorials/view-workflow-details.md

 The workflow summary includes the following details:

 - Name: The user-given name of the workflow.
-- Creation date: Date the workflow was created.
+- Creation date: The date the workflow was created.
 - Selected billing rules: The rules you defined in the workflow.

 <img src="/eco/_media/tutorials-view-workflow-details-02.png" width="357" height="315" />

 ## Reports Table

 The Reports table provides a convenient overview of past reports created for this workflow.
-The includes:
+The report includes:

-- Name: The user-given name of the report.
+- Name: The name you gave the report.
 - Report Period: The time frame covered in the report.
 - Subset Assignment: The subsets included in the report.
 - Group by: The parameters chosen for grouping the data in the report.
-- Status: This indicates whether the report is still processing, successfully created, or failed.
+- Status: Indicates whether the report is still processing, successfully created, or failed.

 <img src="/eco/_media/tutorials-view-workflow-details-03.png" />